janko/janko.io/_posts/2016-09-17-better-file-uploads-with-shrine-attachment.md

 ## Attacher

-Model methods provided by the `Shrine::Attachment` module only delegate to an internal `Shrine::Attacher` object (inspired by Refile).
-That means that if you don't want to add any additional methods to your model and prefer to be explicit, you can simply use `Shrine::Attacher` directly.
+The model interface provided by the `Shrine::Attachment` module is just a thin wrapper around a `Shrine::Attacher` object (inspired by Refile), which you can also use directly:

 ```rb
 attacher = ImageUploader::Attacher.new(photo, :image)